-In settlement of a lawsuit brought against CRA/LA-DLA by the City, an agreement was made to list \$20,000,000 as the total obligation, to be paid over four fiscal years.
-The City will dismiss the lawsuit following Governing Board approval to list the payments on the ROPS.
-The obligation is listed in ROPS 18-19.
+In settlement of a lawsuit brought against CRA/LA-DLA by the City, an agreement was made to list \$20,000,000 as the total obligation, to be paid over four fiscal years and accrued as other liabilities.
+The City dismissed the lawsuit following Governing Board approval to list the payments on the ROPS.
+The obligation has been listed in ROPS 18-19.
+Future ROPS will include the obligation for the remaining balance, with a final payment due in fiscal year 2022.